NCERT Solutions For Class 9 Science Chapter 5 - The Fundamental Unit Of Life

 Answer:

-The cell is called the structural and functional unit of life as it is the smallest living unit which can carry out all the living processes essential for living.
+The cell is called the structural and functional unit of life, as it is the smallest living unit that can carry out all the living processes essential for living.

 Topic 5.2 What is a cell made up of?
-What is the structural organization of the cell? (page 53)
+What is the structural organisation of the cell?

 Ques.
 1. How do substances like CO2 and water move in and out of the cell?
 Discuss